lilyhoratio/mastermind/README.md

 };
 ```

-Fixed the logic and updated variable names to account for potential future implementation where the code is not integers, but other values (colors, aninals, etc):
+I fixed the logic to account for duplicates.
+And, I updated variable names to account for potential future implementations where the code to break is not a set of integers, but other values (colors, aninals, etc):

 ```javascript
 const getComputerFeedback = guess => {